Best Dog Toys of 2021

 Available Sizes: Small, Medium, Large, X-Large, XX-Large

-The Chuckit Ultra Ball Launcher is a vital tool for dog parents of ball-obsessed pooches with boundless energy for games of fetch.
-The simple yet proven design makes it easy to collect and load a ball without getting your hands dirty or slobbery, and the flexible slingshot design allows you to continuously fling and launch balls with minimal effort.
+For the dog owners seeking the perfect tool to keep up with ball-infatuated tail-waggers, the Chuckit!
+Ultra Ball Launcher is the answer.
+The classic design makes it simple to retrieve and load a ball without putting your hands on the messy or slobber-caked toy.
+Also, the springy slingshot construction that allows you to throw balls repeatedly will be sure that you don't get worn out before your dog is.
 We tested the 26-inch length with a size Medium launcher with the Ultra ergonomic rubber grip, which was perfect for collecting balls off the ground and for comfortable long-distance launches.
-Several shorter lengths and handle designs are available for easier carrying and travel, as well as a variety of launcher and ball sizes to comfortably suit your pooch.
-The size Medium launcher includes a 2.5-inch diameter felt ball and is also compatible with a standard 2.7-inch tennis ball.
+It also comes in a few different lengths and handle varieties for ease when carrying or traveling, and it has different diameter balls and launcher sizes to suit your pooch.
+The Medium size launcher comes with a 2.5-inch diameter felt ball, which is also conveniently adaptable to the classic 2.7-inch tennis ball.

 Available launcher/ball sizes: Small(2"), Medium(2.5"), Large(3.0"), X-Large(3.5")